 This book tackles a heavy theme, dealing with the death of a friend.
-It is not light-hearted like We’re Not from Here or Space Case.
-It would be a great title to read with your kids, especially if they’re grieving.
+It is not a light-hearted science fiction book for kids, like We’re Not from Here or Space Case.
+Jellyfish would be a great title to read with your kids, especially if they’re grieving.
 2020 has not been my favorite year, or anyone’s I imagine.
 I’ve found myself enjoying lighter fare, but this book was gorgeously written and has science ala biology, so I needed to include it in the round up!

 The Blackthorn Key by Kevin Sands